-CORPORATE GOVERNANCE CORPORATE GOVERNANCE

-Recommendation Servcorp Board response

-Principle 7 Recognise and manage risk

-Establish a sound risk management framework and periodically review the effectiveness of that framework. (cont)

-Disclose.

-- (a) If the company has an internal audit function, how the function is structured and what role it performs; or - (b) If the company does not have an internal audit function, that fact and many individual floors run by a small team; the processes it employs for evaluating and continually improving the effectiveness of its risk management and internal control processes.

-The Company does not have a formal internal audit function, however the Company has:

-- a diversified business: - tight accounting policies over those floors; - tight cash control over the whole business: - central oversight by head office with systems in place to enable this oversight; and - regular visits and spot checks by business and financial management to all locations.

-As such, there is a process creating a control framework without a specified, dedicated internal control function.

-Disclose whether the company has any material exposure to economic, environmental and social sustainability risks and, if it does, how it manages or intends to manage those risks.
+Recom mendation Servcorp Board response Principle 7 (Cont) Recognise and manage risk Establish a sound risk management framew ork and periodically review the effectiveness of that framework.
+Recommendation 7.3 The Company does not have a formal internal audit function, however the Company has: structured and what role it perf [b] if the company does not hav processes it employs for evalu nal audit function, how the function is forms; or we an internal audit function, that fact and the ating and continually improving the ement and internal control processes. a diversified business; many individual floors run by a small team; tight accounting policies over those floors; tight cash control over the whole business; central oversight by head office with systems in place to enable this oversight; and regular visits and spot checks by business and financial management to all locations.
+As such, there is a process creating a control framework without a specified, dedicated internal control function. r has any material exposure to economic, ainability risks and, if it does, how it manages ks.
 The Board has reviewed and assessed the Company's exposure to economic, environmental and social sustanability risks, and the application of materiality and risk management processes.
 The Company operates in 21 countries and as such has economic exposure to the global marketplace.
 The Board considers that the Company does not have any material exposure to economic, environmental or social sustainability risk within the meaning of the guidelines.

-Remunerate fairly and responsibly

-Pay director remuneration sufficient to attract and retain high quality directors and design executive remuneration to attract, retain and motivate high quality senior executives and align their interests with the creation of value for security holders.

-- (a) Have a remuneration committee which:

-- (1) has at least three members, a majority of whom are independent directors and;

-- (2) is chaired by an independent director,

-- and disclose:

-- (3) the charter of the committee;

-- (4) the members of the committee; and

-- (5) as at the end of each reporting period, the number of times the committee met throughout the period and the individual attendances of the members at those meetings; or

-- (b) If it does not have a remuneration committee, disclose that fact and the processes it employs for setting the level and composition of remuneration for directors and senior executives and ensuring that such remuneration is appropriate and not excessive.

-The Board has established a Remuneration Committee.

-- (1) all three members of the Remuneration Committee are nonexecutive directors and two members are independent directors. - (2) the Chair of the Committee is an independent nonexecutive director. - (3) the remuneration committee charter is available on the company's website, servcorp.com.au - (4) the members of the committee are disclosed on page 27 of this annual report. - (5) the committee met two times during the year.
-Attendance at meetings is disclosed on page 38 of this annual report.
+Principle 8 t and retain high quality directors and design its executive remuneration to attract, tives and to align their interests with the creation of value for security holders.
+Recommendation 8.1 [a] The Board has established a Remuneration Committee. [a] have a remuneration comm(1) has at least three membric ittee which: ers, a majority of whom are independent (1) All three members of the Remuneration Committee are non-executive directors and two members are independent directors. directors and; (2) The Chair of the Committee is an independent non-executive director.
+(2) is chaired by an indepen and disclose: dent director, (3) The remuneration committee charter is available on the company's website, servcorp.com.au (3) the charter of the commi ittee; (4) The members of the committee are disclosed on page 5 of this annual report. committee met throughout t of the members at those me porting period, the number of times the he period and the individual attendances (5) The committee met two times during the year.
+Attendance at meetings is disclosed on page 16 of this annual report. processes it employs for settin g the level and composition of remuneration ives and ensuring that such remuneration is

-Servcorp Board response Recommendation

-Principle 8 Remunerate fairly and responsibly

-Pay director remuneration sufficient to attract and retain high quality directors and design executive remuneration to attract, retain (cont) and motivate high quality senior executives and align their interests with the creation of value for security holders.

-Separately disclose the company's policies and practices regarding the remuneration of non-executive directors and the remuneration of 53 of this annual report. executive directors and other senior executives.

-This information is provided in the remuneration report on pages 50 to

-A company which has an equity- based remuneration scheme should:

-(a) Have a policy on whether participants are permitted to enter into transactions (whether through the use of derivatives or otherwise) which limit the economic risk of participating in the scheme; and
+Recommen dation Servcorp Board response Remunerate fairly and responsibly Principle 8 (cont) Pay director remuneration sufficient to attract and retain high quality directors and design its executive remuneration to a retain and motivate high quality senior executives and to align their interests with the creation of value for security holder Recommendation 8.2 Servcorp board response Separately disclose the company's remuneration of non-executive directors and other senior executive ctors and the remuneration of executive This information is provided in the remuneration report on pages 28 to 31 of this annual report.
+Recommendation 8.3 The company does not have an equity-based remuneration scheme.
+A company which has an equity- ba sed remuneration scheme should: [a] have a policy on whether particip transactions (whether through the u limit the economic risk of participati se of derivatives or otherwise) which

-The Company does not have an equity-based remuneration scheme.

-(b) Disclose that policy or a summary of it.
+[b] disclose that policy or a summary of it.